Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-sGxVtGYAjkQ.md

 ### Transcript

-> mark sarah I actually don't [ __ ] I- I have to say this I think it's super funny because josh does this thing on his channel and it's like a meme where people just write type like exclamation marks sarah I do this in every chat now I like no matter what chat I just write exclamation point sarah like as for shits and giggles
+> mark sarah I actually don't- I have to say this I think it's super funny because josh does this thing on his channel and it's like a meme where people just write type like exclamation marks sarah I do this in every chat now I like no matter what chat I just write exclamation point sarah like as for shits and giggles